Modeling Long Cycles: Introduction

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section \ref{section:model}, we present our modeling approach for long cycles.
 Section \ref{sec:Asy} presents our core asymptotic results.
 The results are extended in Section \ref{sec:extensions} to allow for linear time trends and deterministic cycles.
-In Section \ref{sec:distortions}, we discuss the size distortions of the conventional inference approach.
 Section \ref{sec:inference} describes our procedure for constructing confidence intervals for the cycle length.
 Section \ref{sec:empirical} presents our empirical results.
 In Appendix \ref{sec:periodogram}, we show that the periodogram is an asymptotically biased estimator in the presence of long cycles.
+In Appendix \ref{sec:distortions}, we discuss the size distortion from using conventional $\chi^2$ critical values for inference.
+In Appendix \ref{sec:BIC}, we show the consistency of the Bayesian Information Criterion (BIC) for the specification of models with long cycles, and then study the finite-sample properties of our proposed inferential procedures using Monte Carlo simulations in \ref{sec}.